Student Health Services Tuberculosis Policy

 ● persons with no known risk factors for TB disease.

 IGRA test results are reported as “positive” or “negative”.
 The quanitferon test will occasionally give an “indeterminate” result, and the T-Spot will occasionally give a “borderline” result.
 T-Spots done at ESU that are reported as “borderline” will be redrawn at no charge to the student.
 If the second test remains “borderline” a Chest X-Ray must be done to satisfy compliance.

 Management of Positive Tests

-All positive results will be reported to Lyon County Public Health.
-Students with positive TB tests must have a Chest X-Ray, after which they will be referred to Lyon County Public Health.
-If the Chest X-ray is normal, and the student has no symptoms of TB disease, treatment for Latent Tuberculosis Infection (LTBI) will be encouraged.
+All positive results will be reported to Lyon County Public Health and Kansas Department of Health and Environment as required by law.
+Students with positive TB tests must have a Chest X-Ray.
+If the Chest X-ray is normal, and the student has no symptoms of TB disease, treatment for Latent Tuberculosis Infection (LTBI) will be offered at no cost.
 If the Chest X-ray is abnormal, the student must have sputum cultures done through Public Health.
 Management following sputum results will be at the direction of Public Health.